skip to content

 PARENTS, CARERS AND GUARDIANS

 Minors are classified as athletes who are under 18 years of age.
-I'ts important that parents understand what this means and how it impacts on you and your child.
+It's important that parents understand what this means and how it impacts you and your child.
 Under the Anti-Doping Rules your child is responsible for any prohibited substance they use, attempt to use or is found in their system, even if they had no intention to cheat.

 CLEAN SPORT ESSENTIALS PARENTS AND CARERS OF YOUNG ATHLETES